Textiles Minister Smriti Irani gets additional charge of Information and Broadcasting Ministry

 -

-Textiles Minister Smriti Irani along with MoS for I&B Rajyavardhan Singh Rathore is also seen.
+Textiles Minister Smriti Irani along with MoS for I&B Rajyavardhan Singh Rathore.
 PTI Photo

 -